8 Nicknames for Dallas, Texas, You Should Know

 Ritu Manoj Jethani/Shutterstock.com

-The Dallas Morning News coined one of the nicknames for Dallas, TX, "The Big D"
+The Dallas Morning News coined one of the nicknames for Dallas, Texas, "The Big D"

 214

-The nickname 214 refers to one of the original area codes for the region.
-When AT&T and The Bell System created its first 86 area codes in 1947, Dallas was assigned 214.
-This area code was the only one for Dallas until the 1990s.
-By then, the population had grown so large the city needed a second area code.
-A third and fourth have been added since then.
+The nickname "214" refers to one of the original area codes assigned to the Dallas region.
+When AT&T and the Bell System introduced the first 86 area codes in 1947, Dallas was given 214.

-The 214 area code includes some of Dallas's oldest and most established neighborhoods, including Oak Cliff.
-The city incorporated this beautiful community in 1903, just across the Trinity River from Downtown.
+The 214 area code covers some of Dallas's oldest and most established neighborhoods, including Oak Cliff—a beautiful community incorporated into the city in 1903, located just across the Trinity River from Downtown.

 Cassiohabib/Shutterstock.com

-A plane in front of a white building
+A white American Airlines plane stationed in front of a white, long building

 DFW